himanshugupta0158/event_management_api/README.md

    make down
    ```
    - if using any linux distribution then add sudo then follow up above command
-   - these are docker command to run docker containers using docker-compose.yml file, so all docker compose command will work as well
+   - In case these commands are not working then you can use docker command to run docker containers using docker-compose.yml file, so all docker compose command will work as well

 3. **API Docs**:
    Access the interactive documentation at [http://localhost:8100/docs](http://localhost:8100/docs).